 These are not your average STEM toys.
 We aren’t talking about Legos or Picasso tiles in this post.
 We are looking at the latest and best ways to get your child excited to play but be secretly learning at the same time.
 If you aren’t familiar with STEM, it is the acronym for science, technology, engineering, & math.
 As a teacher and mother, I can attest to how much children of all ages love to play with these types of toys.
 It keeps both 2-year-olds and 10-year-olds engaged during playtime.

 Why is STEM important?
 STEM learning and playing can give children a unique skill set, as they are learning, adapting, and being creative while just playing with one simple toy.
 It allows the imagination to explode.
-I am in constant awe of what my 4-year-old can build and create, and where his mind goes to explain to me what he created, how it works, and then incorporate it into other parts of his play.
+I am in constant awe of what my son can build and create, and where his mind goes to explain to me what he created, how it works, and then incorporate it into other parts of his play.
 It is the same at school with my fourth-grade students.
 They will come up incredibly proud of a creation they built with simple gadgets or objects.

 Blockaroo Magnetic Foam Block